 - ‘What are they looking for in a financial product at the moment?’

 Understanding the marketing communications trends at play in the Financial Services sector is imperative for all existing businesses and offers great opportunities to new startups and challengers.
 To help you keep on top of the latest developments, I'm summarizing these 5 trends below.

 At Smart Insights, we define omnichannel marketing to include both managing customer

 experience and marketing communications:

-The rapid digitization of Financial Services to create convenience and more touchpoints with consumers requires an intimate understanding of this lifecycle if businesses want sustained growth in the digital space.
+The rapid digitization of Financial Services to create convenience and more touchpoints with consumers requires intimate digital marketing planning and understanding of this lifecycle if businesses want sustained growth in the digital space.

 Benchmarking the service experience compared to competitor banks can highlight the